LiderTeknolojiGelistirme/XR4MCR/README.md

 ####  Zenject's Benefits to XR4MCR

-TABLE 5.6: Zenject's Benefits to the XR4MCR Project
+Table 6: Zenject's Benefits to the XR4MCR Project

 | **Advantage** | **Explanation** | **Impact on XR4MCR** |
 | --- | --- | --- |